Nonfiction Christian Books

 The basic rules for interpreting Scripture are the same as other rules of logic including Sudoku.
 If we don’t understand the rules, we’ll continue to break them.

-This book links the rules of Sudoku to basic epistemology.
+in this book, I link the rules of Sudoku to basic epistemology.
 You know your puzzle is wrong if you have two sevens in the same column.
 Likewise, if you have two beliefs that conflict each other, you know that at least one of those beliefs is wrong.

 We cannot be consistently right until we’re willing to be wrong.
 Pride is one of the impediments that prevents us from knowing the truth.
 Solving Scripture covers that topic and many more to help you discover the truth in God’s word because believing a message from the world is of no value but believing a message from God will set you free.